Chart Color Schemes

 Eastern Heights is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Eastern Heights showed lower cultural diversity, with 88.2% citizens, 87.7% born in Australia, and 96.0% speaking English only at home.
-Christianity was the primary religion, comprising 53.4%.
-Judaism, at 0.2%, was slightly overrepresented compared to Greater Brisbane's 0.1%.
+Eastern Heights, surveyed in August 2021, showed low cultural diversity with 88.2% citizens, 87.7% born in Australia, and 96.0% speaking English only at home.
+Christianity was the predominant religion, at 53.4%.
+Judaism, however, was overrepresented at 0.2%, compared to Greater Brisbane's 0.1%.

 Frequently Asked Questions - Diversity